Château Latour-Martillac Pessac-Léognan blanc 2019 - Grand Cru Classé

 About the estate:

-While many of Bordeaux’s leading wine merchants have chosen to establish themselves in the Médoc, the Kressmanns opted for the Graves region and this estate, acquired in 1930, which takes its name from a tower that stands in its courtyard—a remnant of a château built in the 12th century by ancestors of Montesquieu.
-A beautiful 50-hectare estate renowned for both its white and red wines.
+While many of the big names in the Bordeaux wine trade have chosen to establish themselves in the Médoc, the Kressmanns opted for the Graves and this estate, acquired in 1930, which owes its name to a tower adorning its courtyard—a remnant of a château built in the 12th century by ancestors of Montesquieu.
+A beautiful 50-hectare estate renowned as much for its whites as for its reds.

 Robert Parker - Wine Advocate